 Richard’s experience as an engineer influenced the path that he chose in his legal career; he has built expertise in complex insurance claims litigation covering a very wide variety of property, casualty, energy, coverage and products liability matters.

-Richard has represented clients at all levels of British Columbia courts and also argued landmark cases at the Supreme Court of Canada.
-He developed an interest in alternative dispute resolution early on; he now acts as a mediator and arbitrator and has completed the Harvard Law School Mediation Program.
+Richard has represented clients at all levels of British Columbia courts and argued landmark cases at the Supreme Court of Canada.
+He developed an interest in alternative dispute resolution early on; he now acts as a mediator and arbitrator.
+He has completed the Harvard Law School Mediation Program, trained with the Alternate Dispute Resolution Institute of BC and obtained his fellowship with the Chartered Institute of Arbitrators.

 Throughout his career, Richard has led efforts to support the lawyers and the insurance and engineering professionals he works with in maintaining expertise.
-He has chaired the preeminent insurance law conference held in British Columbia since its inception 20 years ago.
-He has also served terms as local president of the International Association of Arson Investigators and Canadian Defence Lawyers, and remains involved as a contributor to both organizations.
+He has chaired the preeminent insurance law conference held in British Columbia since its inception over 20 years ago.
+He has also served terms as local president of the International Association of Arson Investigators and National President of Canadian Defence Lawyers and remains involved as a contributor to both organizations.

-He continues to instruct on advocacy skills training for lawyers in Canada but recently has served with Lawyers Without Borders instructing on the same skills to those involved in the Kenyan judicial system charged with prosecuting elephant and rhino poaching crimes.
+He continues to instruct on advocacy skills training for lawyers in Canada and for the past several years has served with Lawyers Without Borders instructing on the same skills to those involved in the Kenyan and Tanzanian judicial systems charged with prosecuting elephant and rhino poaching crimes.